ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ```

 The configuration values have not changed because the Pod needs to be restarted to grab updated
-values from associated ConfigMaps.
-Let's delete and recreate the Pod:
+values from the associated ConfigMap.

+9. Delete and recreate the Pod:

 ```shell
 kubectl delete pod redis
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

-Now re-check the configuration values one last time:
+10. Check the configuration values have now been updated:

 ```shell
 kubectl exec -it redis -- redis-cli
 ```

-Check `maxmemory`:
+11. Check `maxmemory`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should now return the updated value of 2097152:
+It should now return the updated value of `2097152`:

 ```shell
 1) "maxmemory"
 2) "2097152"
 ```

-Similarly, `maxmemory-policy` has also been updated:
+12. Similarly,check `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-It now reflects the desired value of `allkeys-lru`:
+It should also return the updated value of `allkeys-lru`:

 ```shell
 1) "maxmemory-policy"
 2) "allkeys-lru"
 ```

+And you're done!
+You've successfully created a ConfigMap with Redis configuration values, deployed a Redis pod that mounts and utilizes the ConfigMap, and verified that the configuration was applied correctly.

-Clean up your work by deleting the created resources:
+Make sure to clean up your work by deleting the created resources:

 ```shell
 kubectl delete pod/redis configmap/example-redis-config
 ```

-## {{% heading "whatsnext" %}}
+## Next Steps

 * Learn more about [ConfigMaps](/docs/tasks/configure-pod-container/configure-pod-configmap/).
 * Follow an example of [Updating configuration via a ConfigMap](/docs/tutorials/configuration/updating-configuration-via-a-configmap/).